ki-tools/sls_ki_synapse_admin_py/README.md

 ## Authentication

 - Authentication will be done via Google OAuth.
-- A whitelist of email address will be stored in an environment variable (on SSM) to restrict access to the site.
+- A whitelist of email addresses will be stored in an environment variable (on SSM) to restrict access to the site.